L1001910 MM Fall 2024

 Mountains and Music Committee | A Typical Weekend | Our History

-Musicians and listeners arrive Friday afternoon with all kinds of outdoor gear and an assortment of orchestral instruments – everything from violins to French horns – eager to join together in making music and hiking, skiing, or snowshoeing (depending on the season).
-Musicians have the opportunity to practice larger pieces in advance, and to bring chamber music to augment our large music library if there is something special they’d like to play.
+Instrumentalists arrive Friday afternoon with all kinds of outdoor gear and an assortment of orchestral instruments – everything from violins to French horns – eager to join together in making music and outdoor activities.
+Hiking, skiing, or snowshoeing (depending on the season) is right out the door.

 Please join us at an AMC Mountains & Music event soon and add music to your mountain recreations!